Published on December 29th, 2014 | by Alicia Silverstone

 Happy soon to be New Year!
 I wanted to share some ideas for celebrating, as well as reflecting on the previous year and your intentions for the next.
-I highly recommend journaling on or around New Year’s Eve to look back on the year and get perspective on your goals for 2015.
+I highly recommend journaling on or around New Year’s Eve to look back on the year and get perspective on your goals.
 I’ve shared a few other ideas for having a fun, eco & safe New Year’s below too!

 This is an on-going one, but eat right!!!
-Do what you can to get whole foods and fresh veggies, greens, and plant based proteins into your diet.
+Do what you can to get whole foods and fresh veggies, greens, and plant-based proteins into your diet.
 Get your hands on The Kind Diet and go nuts!
 Make the Chocolate Peanut Butter Cups and have a party!
 If you have been wanting to get pregnant or thinking about babies in the future, and want to get your baby house all ready (or your a mama or soon to be), check out The Kind Mama for tons of info and yum nutritious recipes!

 Get Rid of Old Stuff

 It is a perfect time to go through all of your old stuff and recycle/give away all the things that you have been meaning to get rid of.
 This will make you feel so much lighter and happier!
 Go through things like your medicine cabinet and kitchen cleaning supplies.
 Keep what you really use and need and give the rest away.
-When you need new items, replace them with more eco friendly choices.
+When you need new items, replace them with more eco-friendly choices.
 Go through your closet and sell your clothes to your local recycled clothing store, or give them to Goodwill.

 Get Out Of Debt

 Another great thing to do on New Year’s is to get out of debt!
 Start saving money (if you haven’t already)… it’s never too late to start doing this!
-And doing things like washing your clothes in cold water, turning off lights and unplugging things you don’t need plugged in can make a difference in your monthly bills… ok, not an insane difference, but every little bit counts, right?!
+And doing things like washing your clothes in cold water, turning off lights and unplugging things you don’t need to be plugged in can make a difference in your monthly bills… ok, not an insane difference, but every little bit counts, right?!
 Remember, 50% of your electricity bill is just plugged in stuff that sits there!
 You can sell your old TVs or other things on Craigslist, and make a few bucks!

 Get out there and be active!
 Enjoy a day in the snow, rain or sun on a nice walk or bike ride.